 Creating dashboards in Einstein Analytics is easy and it becomes yet easier with every release.
 But sometimes you want your users to have even more dynamic controls in the dashboards and this is when you start introducing more advanced functionality like bindings.
 If you are new to Einstein Analytics or even if you have been ...

+Note: it is now possible to bind to columnMap, check out more in this blog.
+You can still set columnMap to null as described in this blog.
 With Salesforce’s Spring 18 release they introduced a new parameter in the Dashboard JSON called columnMap.
-While Salesforce has good reasons to introduce this – more on this is still to come – then it can cause a little conflict in your Dashboards when you try to customize it behind the scenes.
-One thing I ...
+While Salesforce has good reasons to introduce this – more on this ...

 A lot of us love the donut chart in Einstein Analytics; it’s almost a pie chart but not really.
 The good thing about the donut chart is that it automatically shows the total in the middle, which for many is quite useful!
 But what about when your measure is an average and not a sum? ...